 Credit risk is the risk that a counterparty fails to discharge its obligation to the Company.
-The Company's exposure to credit risk is influenced mainly by cash and cash equivalents, trade receivables and financial assets measured at amortised cost.
-The Company continuously monitors defaults of customers & other counterparties and incorporates this information into its credit risk controls.
+The Company's exposure to credit risk is influenced mainly by cash and cash equivalents and trade receivables.
+The Company continuously monitors defaults of customers and other counterparties and incorporates this information into its credit risk controls.
 Credit risk related to cash and cash equivalents and bank deposits is managed by only accepting highly rated banks and diversifying bank deposits.
-Other financial assets measured at amortized cost includes loans, security deposits and others.
-Credit risk related to these other financial assets is managed by monitoring the recoverability of such amounts continuously, while at the same time internal control system in place ensure the amounts are within defined limits.
+Other financial assets includes security deposits and credit risk related to these other financial assets is managed by monitoring the recoverability of such amounts continuously, while at the same time internal control system in place ensure the amounts are within defined limits.

+a) Credit risk management

-a) Credit risk managementCredit risk rating
+i) Credit risk rating

-The Company assigns the following credit ratings to each class of financial assets based on the assumptions, inputs and factors specific to the class of financial assets:
+The Company assigns the following credit ratings to each class of financial assets based on the assumptions, inputs and factors specific to the class of financial assets.

-A: Low credit risk on financial reporting date
+A. Low credit risk on financial reporting date

-B: Moderate credit risk
+B. Moderate credit risk

-C: High credit risk
+C. High credit risk